sstsimulator/sst-docs/docs/core/eli/document/sst_eli_document_params.md

 *Availability:* Component, SubComponent, Module, ProfilePoint

 Use this macro to register the parameters that an SST object accepts.
-The macro accepts a list of triples where each triple contains the name of the parameter, a description of the parameter, and, optionally a default value.
+The macro accepts a list of triples where each triple contains the name of the parameter, a description of the parameter, and, optionally a default value to communicate to the user what will happen if they don't provide a value.
 All fields are provided as strings.

 :::info Important
 This macro must reside in a `public` section of the object's header file.